wso2/carbon-kernel/docs/DeveloperTools/ConvertingJARsToOSGiBundles.md

 3. Execute the relevant script:

   * In a Unix system:  `sh jartobundle.sh` [source jar file/source directory containing jar files] [destination directory]
-  * Windows platform: `jartobundle.bat` [source jar file/source directory containing jar files] [destination directory]
+  * In the Windows platform: `jartobundle.bat` [source jar file/source directory containing jar files] [destination directory]

 > Restrictions: Note that the required file permissions are considered when reading source JARs and the destination directory.